myousafzafar/libraryofmovies/README.md

 # libraryofmovies
-I did this project to practice my HTML and CSS skills - for fun :)
+I did this project to practice my HTML and CSS skills :)